Washington Supreme Court Upholds Per Page Penalties Under the Public Records Act

 March 31, 2016

 In a recently issued 5-4 decision, the Washington Supreme Court, in Wade’s Eastside Gun Shop, Inc. v.
-Department of Labor & Industries, interpreted the Public Records Act (PRA) in a manner that provides very broad discretion to courts in imposing penalties for illegally withholding public records.
+Department of Labor & Industries, interpreted the Public Records Act (PRA) in a manner that provides very broad discretion to courts to impose appropriate penalties for illegally withholding public records.
 According to the four dissenting justices (see below), that discretion is now so broad that it is, arguably, without limit.
-The Supreme Court upheld the trial court’s imposition of per page penalties against the Washington State Department of Labor and Industries (L&I) amounting to over a half a million dollars.
+The Supreme Court upheld the trial court’s imposition of per page penalties against the Washington State Department of Labor and Industries (L&I), which amounted to penalties of over a half a million dollars.
 This decision is likely to have far-reaching implications.